Environmental Management System

 At our overseas business sites, we are also expanding EMS implementation with similar policies to Japan.
 We are putting in place systems for obtaining environmental impact data and taking initiatives to reduce environmental impact based on this data.

-As of March 2023, 48 business sites in Japan and 36 business sites overseas had acquired ISO 14001 or other similar certifications.
-The proportion of SEKISUI CHEMICAL Group production sites and research institutes that have acquired these certifications is 88%.
+As of the end of March 2022, 49 business sites in Japan and 41 business sites overseas had acquired ISO 14001 or other similar certifications.
+The proportion of SEKISUI CHEMICAL Group production sites and research facilities which have acquired these certifications is now 94%.

-The Group aims to obtain ISO certification at all production sites.
+Additionally, the Group aims to achieve ISO 14001 certification at all production sites.

 Scope of Tabulation for Environmental Performance Data